5.5 Miles Down and a Sea to Cross

 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

-Today we’re leaving Belfast, Ireland.
-After five days, a ton of sightseeing, both in the city of Belfast and on the coast, we’re ready to move on.
+Today we’re leaving Belfast, Northern Ireland, UK.
+After five days, a ton of sightseeing, both in the city of Belfast and on the Antrim coast, we’re ready to move on.
 Although, we’re sad to leave Ireland.
 Over the 3 weeks we’ve really enjoyed our time in Ireland.
 The sights here were absolutely gorgeous!

 Even The Luck Of The Irish Runs Out